mastodon/mastodon/README.md

 [travis]: https://travis-ci.org/Gargron/mastodon
 [code_climate]: https://codeclimate.com/github/Gargron/mastodon

 Mastodon is a federated microblogging engine.
-An alternative implementation of the GNU Social project.
+An alternative implementation of the GNU social project.
 Based on ActivityStreams, Webfinger, PubsubHubbub and Salmon.

 Focus of the project on a clean REST API and a good user interface.
 Ruby on Rails is used for the back-end, while React.js and Redux are used for the dynamic front-end.
 A static front-end for public resources (profiles and statuses) is also provided.